 As a POLS student, you will join a diverse and enterprising cohort, complete 45 units within 3 consecutive quarters (Autumn-Spring) at Stanford, 27 units of which will be within the Graduate School of Education (GSE).
-In addition, as part of the year-long POLS seminar, students complete a field project of significant personal interest that addresses a specific educational challenge.
+In addition, as part of the year-long POLS seminar and workshop, students complete a field project of significant personal interest that addresses a specific educational challenge.

 POLS gives students a high degree of flexibility in assembling an individualized selection of courses corresponding to their interests.
 In addition to courses offered by the GSE, POLS students take courses in other Stanford schools and departments, including the Graduate School of Business, the Law School, Public Policy, and Engineering.

 Within the 45-unit total, two requirements apply to all POLS students:

 The field project is a cornerstone of the POLS experience, providing each student the opportunity to gain experience in a specialized setting and apply theory and methods to real-world problems.
 Students spend approximately 150 hours over the course of two quarters at sites such as a school or university, an ed-tech startup, a research group, an education consultancy, nonprofit philanthropic organization or an impact investor.
 Students may choose from among a group of pre-arranged sites or may negotiate their own site.

 The field project is intended to lead to a defined “deliverable” by the end of the Spring quarter.
 This deliverable can be a research report, a policy paper, a business plan, a curriculum, or other output that effectively demonstrates student accomplishment while also bringing tangible insight to the site.
 Students present synthetic summaries of their deliverables in a public conference at the end of each academic year.

-Students meet weekly in the Winter and Spring quarters in field project labs to share progress and receive advice.
-Each lab includes 8-10 students and is convened by GSE faculty and advanced doctoral students.
+Students meet weekly in the Winter and Spring quarters in field project workshops to share progress and receive advice.
+Each workshop group includes 8-10 students and is convened by GSE faculty and advanced doctoral students.
 Additional information may be found in About Field Projects.